SARAH'S TOP TIPS FOR A PERFECT DINNER LADIES' CHRISTMAS

 Select platters and utensils early

-Choose your serving dishes and utensils at least a day before, giving you time to buy or borrow extra if necessary.
+Choose your serving dishes, utensils and find your gravy boat at least a day before, giving you time to buy or borrow extra if necessary.
+Use a post-it to label your platters so you don’t forget in the chaos of Christmas Day.
 For a buffet, I use salad tongs rather than salad servers, as they are more practical.

 Set the table the night before